 Not only does the placenta secrete hormones to the maternal circulation to increase the maternal catabolism and ensure the demands of the fetus and its survival, but it is additionally affected by maternal signals from the circulation.
-Some studies have shown that insulin like growth factor-1 stimulates fetal placental uptake by increasing the placenta glucose transporter, GLUT1 and the placental amino acid transport system, system A (Brett et al., 2014)Although insulin promotes the uptake of glucose in maternal cells, its activity in the placenta does not mediate glucose transport.
+Some studies have shown that maternal insulin like growth factor-1 stimulates fetal placental macronutrient uptake by transcriptionally? increasing the placenta glucose transporter, GLUT1 and the placental amino acid transport system, system A (Brett et al., 2014).
+Although insulin promotes the uptake of glucose in maternal cells, its activity in the placenta does not mediate glucose transport.
 In fact, maternal insulin levels only mediate downstream signaling molecules of insulin on the placental microvillous membrane.
-For instance, insulin activates mammalian target of rapamycin (mTOR) on the maternal side of the placenta causing its .
+For instance, insulin activates mammalian target of rapamycin (mTOR) on the maternal side of the placenta causing its activation.
 In maternal obesity, increased circulating maternal levels of insulin increase lipogenesis mediated by mTOR complex 1 (mTORC1) signals.
-This leads to fat deposition on the placental barrier.
-Maternal insulin does not cross the placenta to the fetus aternal insulin lead to an increased macronutrient flux to the fetus.
-The fetus, in turn, responds by increasing insulin secretion and hence, the fetus develops an increased circulating insulin level indirectly associated to the maternal levels.
-Insulin also stimulates system A activity, which may be altered in events of maternal obesity.
+This leads to fat deposition on the placental barrier under conditions of maternal hyperinsulinemia.
+Maternal insulin does not cross the placenta to the fetus.
+Maternal insulin can lead to an increased macronutrient flux to the fetus.
+The fetus, in turn, responds by increasing its own insulin secretion and hence, the fetus develops an increased circulating insulin level indirectly associated to the maternal levels.
+Insulin also stimulates amino acid transport system A activity, which may be altered in events of maternal obesity.

 Another signaling mechanism is CCAAT-enhancer-binding protein (C/EBP) downstream of insulin.
 Syncytiotrophoblasts express C/EBP allowing cytotrophoblasts to differentiate to syncytiotrophoblasts in a normal placenta.
 In obese women, C/EBP is downregulated and its expression is decreased in syncytiotrophoblasts.
 The decreased C/EBP expression may yield a less mature placenta or a placenta with a suboptimal structure due to the decreased syncytiotrophoblast growth.
 By reducing the cytotrophoblast capacity to differentiate to syncytiotrophoblasts, the placenta of obese women will have less syncytiotrophoblasts compared to that of lean women.
 This mechanism may not only alter the placental structure, but also its function.
 A decreased endocrine function and exchange surface area, due to the decreased syncytiotrophoblast layer, would impair the syncytiotrophoblastic capability to produce hCG.
 Whether this mechanism may be protective to limit potential fetal overgrowth or if it results in suboptimal growth is not clearly identified.

-In lean women, adiponectin reduce insulin sensitivity in the placenta.
-This is considered a protective mechanism in lean women who encounter hyperglycemic episodes, postprandial.
-As adiponectin reduces the placental insulin sensitivity, it protects the fetus from the insulin cascade which lead to increased fetal nutrient flux.
+In lean women, adiponectin reduces insulin sensitivity in the placenta.
+This is considered a protective mechanism in lean women who encounter hyperglycemic episodes, such as the postprandial state.
+As adiponectin reduces the placental insulin sensitivity, it protects the fetus from the insulin cascade which would normally lead to increased fetal nutrient flux.
 In obese mothers, this mechanism is absent, as obese mothers usually have hypoadiponectemia, which fails to protect the placental transport capacity in times of maternal hyperglycemia.
 Furthermore, leptin in lean women stimulates system A function.
 In obese women, who may suffer from hyperleptinemia and leptin resistance may have a reduced system A function.
 Maternal nutritional status affects hormonal regulations and can influence placental function.
 It remains unclear whether the maternal nutrition milieu is translated to the fetus, but the role of the placenta in determining the nutrient flux, mediated by hormonal signals or passive and active transport, is a definite moderator of this effect.

 Altered placental transport capacity in obesity